vtex-apps/store-media/docs/README.md

 In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).

-Just like it does with props, the `media` block inherits all of `image` and `video` blocks' CSS Handles, which you can checkout at their docs.
+Just like it does with props, the `media` block inherits all of `image` and `video` blocks' CSS Handles.
+You can find them in their respective docs.

-Keep in mind that, for instance, that applying CSS customizations to CSS Handles that came from `image` won't make any effect if the `mediaType` is set to `video` or if the `mediaType` is set to `imageAndVideo` but the `src` was identified as a video.
+Keep in mind that, for instance, applying CSS customizations to CSS Handles that came from `image` won't have any effect if the `mediaType` is set to `video` or if the `mediaType` is set to `imageOrVideo` and the `src` was identified as a video.

 <!-- DOCS-IGNORE:start -->